 How much should I have saved for retirement by age 60?

-This is a difficult question because it depends on many things, such as your current income, expenses, and retirement savings goals.
+This is a difficult question because it depends on many things, such as your current income, expenses, life expectancy, and retirement savings goals.
 For example, if you want to retire at age 60 and receive $100,000 each year for the rest of your life, you will need $3.8 million saved in an annuity.
 This money will give you a guaranteed monthly income for the rest of your life.
 Plus, any leftover money in the account will be passed down to your beneficiaries when you die.

 Is $150,000 a good retirement income?